TheSkjegg/BuzzWire/README.md

 7. Regular 5mm red LEDs
 8. Resistors as defined in the wiring diagram
 9. DC-DC to 5v, f.ex Traco Power TSR 1-2450
-10. Battery (I used 2x 3xAA battery holders as seen in video)
+10. Battery (I used 2x 3xAA battery holders as seen in the video)
 11. Power switch
 12. PCB, as defined by gerber files.
 You could also use a prototyping board for this, as circuit is very simple

+I recommend to keep the copper "track" a bit easy, as this makes it more fun to compete on time.
+I think the track used in the video was a bit too hard.

 **Note:**
 The code relies on following library's: